-Mr. Williams has been a Director since January 2015; Chief Executive Officer since February 2015; and Chairman of the Board since January 2016.
+Mr. Williams has been a Director since January 2015 and has been Executive Chairman of the Board since January 1, 2023.
+He was previously Chief Executive Officer from February 2015 to January 1, 2023; and Chairman of the Board since January 2016.
 He was an Executive Vice President from August 2008 to February 2015 and an Operating Officer from November 2006 to February 2015.
-He is also a Director of The Goodyear Tire & Rubber Company.
+He is also a Director of The Goodyear Tire & Rubber Company and The Sherwin-Williams Company.